-If you can answer yes to any of these, narcissism could be the primary issue and this person may be using programs like AA or NA (12 step recovery, etc.) as a new way to self-soothe.
-Leaning on a recovery group like this could just be another means of seeking validation, mutual care, and comfort, thus helping them to feel special in a new way.
+If you can answer yes to any of these, it’s possible that narcissism is the primary issue and this person could be using programs like AA or NA (12-step recovery, etc.) as a new way to self-soothe.
+Leaning on a recovery group like this might just be another means of seeking validation, mutual care, and comfort, thereby helping the narcissist feel special in a new way.
 If such is the case, they’ll still be unable to provide emotional care or experience intimacy with others.

 When it comes to addiction and NPD existing comorbidly, the best treatment option is to address both simultaneously.
 This gives the individual a much better chance of maintaining long-term sobriety.
 Only focusing on one at a time, however, can significantly increase the likelihood of a relapse if underlying issues are not addressed.

 Therapy and recovery programs can be powerful tools when dealing with issues like narcissism and addiction.
-Please keep in mind, however, that true NPD is a serious mental disorder that’s very difficult to diagnose as well as to cure, while people with addiction can and do recover often with the proper treatment.
+Nevertheless, please keep in mind that true NPD is a serious mental disorder that’s very difficult to diagnose as well as to cure, while people with addiction can and do recover often with the proper treatment.
 Calling an addict a narcissist is a serious accusation that has the potential to affect his or her recovery.
 Do your homework so you can learn more about NPD and addiction, but just be mindful of how you utilize this information.

 Kembali Recovery Center can help